YiLaiKezi/YiLaiKezi/README.md

 </table>

 > **"A man falls because he walks, but he can only learn to walk by falling."**
-> *The grind to transition from AI assisted prototyping to deep, independent technical mastery.*
+> *Languages change.
+The ability to figure things out tends to be more useful.*

 ---
 <!-- HEADER END -->